Discover where you should go for your perfect African safari

 Rwanda’s Wildlife

 Rwanda is a primate haven.
-Trekking through the country’s thick rainforests, you’ll meet native golden monkeys, colobus monkeys, chimpanzees and some the world’s last remaining troops of mountain gorillas, including powerful silverbacks.
+Trekking through the country’s thick rainforests, you’ll meet native golden monkeys, colobus monkeys, chimpanzees, and some of the world’s last remaining troops of mountain gorillas, including powerful silverbacks.

 Why we love it

-A trek to see the gorillas here can be a longer and more challenging trek than in Uganda, as the Volcanoes National Park has typically denser forest and the families can be trickier to find.
-Consider the Nyungwe Forest National Park for bird spotting and primate tracking, or the beautiful shores of Lake Kivu.
-Rwanda is more off the beaten track, so now is the time to go and see this fantastic region.
+A trek to see the gorillas here can be longer and more challenging than in Uganda, as the Volcanoes National Park has typically denser forest, and the families can be trickier to find.
+Consider the Nyungwe Forest National Park for bird spotting and primate tracking or the beautiful shores of Lake Kivu.
+Rwanda is off the beaten track, but it is absolutely worth it to go and see this fantastic region.

 South Africa Safaris